Why people are scraping Google Maps plus the 5 best Google Maps scrapers for business

 Is scraping Google allowed?

-Anyone is allowed to scrape publicly available information from Google, but that doesn’t mean you should scrape personal data without a legitimate reason.
+It is legal to scrape publicly available information from Google, but that doesn’t mean you should scrape personal data without a legitimate reason.
 Make sure that you do not breach copyright or data protection laws.
 You should also consult the Google Maps Platform Terms of Service.
-If you want some solid guidance on the legality and ethics of web scraping, Is web scraping legal? is a comprehensive treatment of the subject.

-The 5 best Google Maps scrapers for business
+The 5 best Google Maps scrapers

 5. Google Maps Reviews Scraper (Apify)